Skip to main content

 How to sleep train your baby without a big struggle

-Sleep at any point during parenthood is precious.
-Whether it be yours or your babies, no one does well with little sleep.
+Sleep can be hard to come by with a baby in the house, but most of us can agree that whether it be yours or your babies, no one does well with little sleep.
 Our bodies need rest so our cells can repair and renew themselves.
 Our brains require it so they can slow down and decompress at the end of the day.
-Let’s not forget our sanity and overall well-being require it so that as humans, we can have solidarity for a small percentage of our days.
+Getting enough sleep is crucial for people of all ages, but especially for parents of young children who struggle with getting enough sleep every day.

-It’s for all the reasons and many more that babies must be trained to sleep.
+It’s for all these reasons and many more that many parents choose to sleep train.
 While baby sleep training tips are varied, sleep training is simply the act of training your infant to get to sleep and return to sleep in the night should they wake up.
 This is sometimes also referred to as self-soothing.
-While there are many methods to achieve the task of a self-soothing or sleep-trained baby, we thought we’d merge some of the best options on how to sleep train your baby.
+While there are many methods to achieve the task of a self-soothing or sleep-trained baby, we thought we’d merge some of the best options on how to sleep train baby.

 Sleep training versus night weaning

-Understanding the difference is especially important for parents because a sleep-trained child that is still feeding at night won’t sleep through the night until they have completely weaned.
+Understanding the difference is especially important for parents because a sleep-trained child who is still feeding at night won’t sleep through the night until they have completely weaned.
 Having a clear picture of your expectations surrounding sleep training is key because it’s only one part of a two-step process.

 Infant boy sleeping on bed